elenderg/PAL-1000/instruções de compilação.md

 `Add a local to the current routine's locals given "local_" and the rider's token's first.`

-`If the rider's token is "another", put "other_" into the local's name.`
+`If the rider's token is "another", put "other" into the local's name.`

 `Move the rider (compiler rules).`